-How to Sell Yourself to the West?
+How To Sell Yourself to the West?

 Let’s be honest.
 With this title, I’m trying to draw attention to my persona, but also to the topic of my research – the politics of representation in the performing arts.
-I’m a female theatre director from Russia, who was awarded a Berlin fellowship at the Akademie der Künste in Berlin.
+I’m a female theatre director from Russia, who was awarded a Berlin fellowship at the JUNGE AKADEMIE of Akademie der Künste in Berlin.